nodejs/node/deps/npm/docs/content/using-npm/developers.md

 If, given the structure of your project, you find `.npmignore` to be a maintenance headache, you might instead try populating the `files` property of `package.json`, which is an array of file or directory names that should be included in your package.
-Sometimes a whitelist is easier to manage than a blacklist.
+Sometimes manually picking which items to allow is easier to manage than building a block list.

 #### Testing whether your `.npmignore` or `files` config works